J0hans1/IT1901-DiscoGolf/README.md

   - [UI](discogolf/ui/src/main/java/ui/) module with the GUI classes for the application: controllers, fxml files and the AppClass for running the application
   - [FXUtil](discogolf/fxutil/src/main/java/fxutil/) module for future use

+A full description of the project architecture can be found in the [release 3](docs/release3/release3.md) documentation

 ## Navigation through repository content